-January 7, 2019 – The 8,640-acre Chalone wine region, first planted to Chenin Blanc in 1919 and established as an American Viticultural Area (AVA) in 1982, is largely a bone-dry desert of Soledad, about 15 minutes drive from Highway 101.
+January 7, 2019 – The 8,640-acre Chalone wine region, first planted to Chenin Blanc in 1919 and established as an American Viticultural Area (AVA) in 1982, is largely a bone-dry desert east of Soledad, about 15 minutes drive from Highway 101.
 You definitely feel the ascent off the valley floor, as you climb to an elevation of 1,800 ft. and suddenly find yourself in the shadow of the Pinnacles.

 It’s a trip in so many ways, especially considering the journey the rocks that form the Pinnacles itself, which are part of a volcanic field that originated some 200 miles to the south and took over 23 million years ago to get here.
 It’s still moving northwards to this day.